Nephrology fellowship - How to Apply

 Division of Nephrology Fellowship applications will be accepted exclusively through the Electronic Residency Application Service (ERAS).
 The applications are downloaded from ERAS on July 15 for positions opening almost 12 months later in July (e.g., July 15, 2014, for July 1, 2015).

 Application materials and information can be found at:

 Another useful information sheet (includes timelines):

-We request applicants to submit 3 letters of recommendation, including one from the Chief of Medicine during your internship and/or residency.
+We request applicants to submit 3 letters of recommendation, including one from the Internal Medicine Program Director during your internship and/or residency.
 No additional information is requested other than what is submitted through ERAS.

 The University of Washington is an equal opportunity/affirmative action employer.
 We are strongly committed to increasing the number of underrepresented minorities entering careers in academic nephrology.
 To this end, we strongly encourage applications of minority candidates to our program.